anhnguyenduc5/onboarding-and-volunteer-anhnd5/readme.md

 As an applicant, I want to log in the system so that I can register as a volunteer. (bỏ qua)
 As an applicant, I would like to register to be a volunteer so that I can participate in volunteer activities.
-As an applicant, I want to change some fields in the application form so that my information is up to date.
+As an applicant, I want to change some fields in the application form so that my information is up-to-date.
 As an applicant, I would like to cancel my registration so that I can withdraw my application.
 As an applicant, I want to view my registration status so that I can track my application progress.
 As an applicant, I would like to activate my email after getting approved so that I can start receiving official communications.